Learning About the World

-Two of our classrooms have aquaponic systems.
+Our twos and threes classroom has an aquaponic system.
 The systems combine raising aquatic life and hydroponics (cultivating plants in water) in one tank.
-The children are given lessons on how the two coincide and are beneficial to each others growth and sustainability.
+The children are given lessons on how the two coincide and are beneficial to each other's growth and sustainability.

 Feeding the Birds

 The children made and helped hang bird feeders around the school campus.

 Our school has three composting bins; one indoor and two outdoor.
 Our classrooms each have a bucket designated for leftover fruits and vegetables to go in the composter as well as recycling bins.
 The children are taught to understand the purpose and importance of composting and recycling, as well as the benefits to the environment.
 We have begun a plastic bag recycling initiative this school year.
 At the end of each month, the bags are taken to the AACO recycling center to be properly disposed of.
 In exchange for turning in their plastic bags, the families receive a SMDS reusable tote.